I’VE TRIED TO GET HELP

 WHEN ELSE HAVE I BEEN ABLE TO SUCCESSFULLY WORK THROUGH DIFFICULT THINGS IN THE PAST?

-Bring to mind a time when you have been able to work through something difficulty in the past.
+Bring to mind a time when you have been able to work through something difficult in the past.
 Think about how that and other experiences can be used to help you through the current challenges you face with eating and body concerns.

 Whether your past help-seeking efforts have been positive or negative, and however long you have had eating and body concerns, the information and support materials in ROAR will help you to be ready for your next attempts to reach out and recover.
 With the right support and treatment you will be able to live your life free from eating and body concerns.